sutieng/skypy/paper.md

     index: 7
   - name: Department of Physics and Astronomy, University College London
     index: 8
-date: 5 January 2021
+date: 3 February 2021
 bibliography: paper.bib

 ---

 # Summary

-SkyPy is an open-source Python package for simulating catalogs of astronomical sources.
-It comprises a library of astrophysical and empirical models and a command line script to run end-to-end simulations.
-Pipelines are defined using a YAML-based configuration syntax, while task scheduling and data dependencies are handled internally.
-The modular design allows users to extend pipelines with external software.
+SkyPy is an open-source Python package for simulating the astrophysical sky.
+It comprises a library of physical and empirical models across a range of observables and a command line script to run end-to-end simulations.
+The library provides functions that sample realisations of sources and their associated properties from probability distributions.
+Simulation pipelines are constructed from these models using a YAML-based configuration syntax, while task scheduling and data dependencies are handled internally and the modular design allows users to interface with external software.
+Development is focused on software sustainability and interoperability with the goal of delivering correlated multi-probe simulations for the analysis of Stage IV survey data.

 # Statement of need

-An open-data revolution in astronomy led by past, ongoing, and future legacy surveys (e.g. Planck^[https://www.cosmos.esa.int/web/planck], DES^[https://www.darkenergysurvey.org], LIGO^[https://www.ligo.caltech.edu]) means access to data is no longer the primary barrier to research.
+An open-data revolution in astronomy led by past, ongoing, and future legacy surveys (e.g. Euclid^[https://www.euclid-ec.org], the Rubin Observatory Legacy Survey of Space and Time^[https://www.lsst.org], Planck^[https://www.cosmos.esa.int/web/planck] and the Laser Interferometer Gravitational-Wave Observatory^[https://www.ligo.caltech.edu]) means access to data is no longer the primary barrier to research.
 Instead, access to increasingly sophisticated analysis methods is becoming a significant challenge.
 Researchers frequently need to model multiple astronomical probes and systematics to perform a statistically rigorous analysis that fully exploits the available data.
-In particular, likelihood-free inference and machine learning have emerged as important techniques for the next generation of surveys and both depend on realistic simulations.
+In particular, forward modelling and machine learning have emerged as important techniques for the next generation of surveys and both depend on realistic simulations.
 However, existing software is frequently closed-source, outdated, unmaintained or developed for specific projects and surveys making it unsuitable for the wider research community.
 As a consequence astronomers routinely expend significant effort replicating or re-developing existing code.
-The growing need for skill development and knowledge sharing is evidenced by a number of recent open initiatives focused on statistical and machine learning applications for astronomy  (e.g., Dark Machines^[http://darkmachines.org/], The Deep Skies Lab^[https://deepskieslab.com/], and the Cosmo-Statistics Initiative (COINS)^[https://cosmostatistics-initiative.org/projects/]).
+The growing need for skill development and knowledge sharing in astronomy is evidenced by a number of open initiatives focused on software (e.g., Astropy^[https://www.astropy.org], OpenAstronomy^[https://openastronomy.org]) and statistical and machine learning applications  (e.g., Dark Machines^[http://darkmachines.org], The Deep Skies Lab^[https://deepskieslab.com], and the Cosmo-Statistics Initiative (COINS)^[https://cosmostatistics-initiative.org]).

-SkyPy [@SkyPy2020] is being developed and maintained as an independent open-source Python package for running end-to-end simulations to enable both forward modelling and machine learning applications.
-By building a diverse community of domain experts with a range of expertise and fostering co-development, SkyPy will deliver simulations for a range of cosmological probes including galaxy populations, large scale structure, the cosmic microwave background, supernovae and gravitational waves that capture the cross-correlations between datasets.
+SkyPy [@SkyPy2020] is an open-source Python package for astronomical end-to-end simulations developed and maintained by a diverse community of domain experts.
+By fostering co-development, SkyPy provides a framework for correlated multi-probe  simulations of a range of cosmological probes including galaxy populations, large scale structure, the cosmic microwave background, supernovae and gravitational waves.
+Such simulations will enable forward-modelling and machine learning applications in the astronomy community, particularly in the analysis of Stage IV survey data.